Triune Continuum Enterprise

 The third continuum is:

-- information continuum (which emerges from the mutual relations of the first two continuums and contains the corresponding information about these relations, e.g. information about objects and their environments being related to the spatiotemporal intervals or to the points in space-time).
+- information continuum (which emerges from mutual relations of the first two continuums and contains corresponding information about these relations, e.g. information about objects and their environments being related to spatiotemporal intervals or to points in space-time).

 To learn more about the theory of Triune Continuum (in particular, about the notion of continuum, about different applications of the theory and their usefulness) you can read the following publication: